ANTONIS Lab Research

 Processing in Memory

 To realize low-power / high-density in-memory computing, we propose an unprecedented negative capacitance-charge trap flash (NC-CTF) memory based in-memory computing architecture.
-To stabilize the NC effect, it is necessary to form a HfO2 based reversible single-domain ferroelectric (RSFE) layer.
+To stabilized the NC effect, it is necessary to form a HfO2 based reversible single-domain ferroelectric (RSFE) layer.
 The RSFE is caused by a flexoelectric effect and a surface effect, which generate a large internal field and surface polarization pinning.
 As a consequence, a recoverable NC effect can be achieved without using a bipolar electric field.
 The application of an AND flash-like cell layout and source-follower/charge-sharing VMM operation to high-performance NC-CTF has successfully demonstrated energy-efficient and high-throughput in-memory computing.

-• [Strategies for Self-rectifying FTJ Device]
+• [Self-rectifying FTJ Device]

-• [Strategies for Boosting Performance of Self-rectifying FTJ]
+• [Boosting Performance of Self-rectifying FTJ]

-• [Self-rectifying FTJ for Dual-mode Operations: CAM and PUF]
+• [Dual-mode Operations: CAM and PUF]

-• [FTJ Crossbar Array for Dual-mode System]
+• [FTJ Crossbar Array]

 Ferroelectric tunnel junctions (FTJs) represent a cutting-edge domain within the field of material science and electronic engineering, bridging the gap between fundamental physics and cutting-edge applications in information technology.
 At their core, FTJs exploit the unique properties of ferroelectric materials to control tunneling current across a thin barrier, making them exceptionally suitable for a variety of next-generation electronic devices.